 If you lose your transmitter, contact your Toyota dealer as soon as possible to avoid the possibility of theft, or an accident.
-(See "If you lose your wireless remote control transmitter" in Section 4.)
+(See "If you lose your wireless remote control transmitter" on page 203 in Section 4.)

 For vehicles sold in U.S.A.